Remember Me

 REMEMBER ME

-⚘ A Story About Us ⚘
+A Story About Us

 Remember Me (2022) was a digital installation responding to the sociological patterns and speculative behaviors that defined the 2021–2022 NFT market.
-Released during a period where value, attention, and meaning were shaped by collective frenzy, this performance piece functioned as both critique and mirror.
-Rooted in ideas of time, impermanence, and speculative value, the project drew parallels from the Dutch Tulip Mania, structuring itself around a tulip’s lifecycle in four chapters: Birth, Life, Afterlife, and Memory.
-By aligning natural decay with the speed of digital speculation, Remember Me examined if cultural hype cycles echo biological ones—brief, vibrant, and inevitably finite.
+Released during a period when value, attention, and meaning were being rapidly negotiated through collective participation, the work functioned as an observational mirror.
+Drawing from the 1634 Dutch Tulip Mania, it explored ideas of time, impermanence, and speculative value through the lifecycle of a tulip, unfolding in four chapters:

 “Hello…Are you there?
 It’s me, you.
 This is a story about us…Remember Me”